fanuware/tetris/README.md

 Tetris, the famous video game.

-The game is implemented in C++ and uses the Qt5 framework to access the graphical interface.
+The game is implemented in C++ and uses the Qt framework to access the graphical interface.

 ![Tetris Sample](sample.png)

 ## Dependencies

-- Qt5
+- Qt6 (or Qt5)

 ## Installation